SOFTowaha/SOFTowaha/README.md

 </div>

 ### About Me
 Hello!
-I'm **Syed Omar Faruk Towaha**—a Data Scientist and Software Wizard based in the UK.
+I'm **Syed Omar Faruk Towaha**—a Data Scientist and Software Wizard based in Canada.
 I’m passionate about exploring intricate data landscapes, crafting powerful code, and uncovering insightful solutions.

 My GitHub repositories capture my cosmic journey through data science, from Python magic that unveils hidden data insights to visually stunning data narratives.
 Each project serves as a portal into the captivating world of data.